mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 As long as your external APIs makes a request to this path when you do the setup for the webhook callbacks, every incoming request to this path will be forwarded to the WebhookShunt.

-Let's also add a second `call/2` clauses to handle the `subtraction` event in the WebhookShunt:
+Let's also add a second `call/2` clause to handle the `subtraction` event in the WebhookShunt:

 ```ruby
 defmodule MyAppWeb.Plugs.WebhookShunt do